yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 \[1] Broder, Carmel, Herscovici, Soffer and Zien, Efficient Query Evaluation using a Two-Level Retrieval Process, CIKM'2003.

 \[2] Ding and Suel.
 Faster top-k document retrieval using block-max indexes.
 SIGIR'2011.

+\[3] Okazaki and Tsujii, Simple and Efficient Algorithm for Approximate Dictionary Matching.
+COLING '10.